 While many divorces need the intervention of the courts, it's possible to reach an agreement without attending, known as an out of court divorce.
 We can help you to reach a fair and sensible agreement with your spouse, which is then made legal and binding by the courts.

-An 'out of court' divorce is simply one in which you and your spouse negotiate the terms between you, usually with expert legal guidance to make sure that you are both being treated fairly.
+An 'out of court' divorce is simply one in which you and your spouse negotiate the terms between you without requiring a court hearing or a judge’s ruling, usually with expert legal guidance to make sure that you are both being treated fairly.

 Reaching an out of court divorce settlement in the UK is easier when your circumstances make a fair division of assets straightforward.
 For example, if you have only been married for a few years, earn similar amounts of money and have no children together, it is usually possible to simply split the value of any assets when you go your separate ways.